Mentorship programme FAQs

 You can expect to spend eight hours per week over the seven modules, to cover up to two live 90 minute sessions (fixed times) per week, plus homework and hands-on mentoring practice (flexible with your schedule).

 100% attendance is expected to ensure you get the most from the programme, but we understand that there may be extenuating circumstances.
-Once enrolled, if you do have difficulties attending any sessions, please contact Fiona or Ben ASAP to discuss via the Slack workspace.
+Once enrolled, if you do have difficulties attending any sessions, please contact a member of the team to discuss via the Slack workspace.

 We plan to record most module sessions for training purposes; however this will be dependent on the preferences of the expert mentor presenting and will be on request only.

-Please contact Fiona and Ben via the Slack workspace should you get stuck at any point - they and the team will be here to support you throughout the programme.
+Please contact a member of the team via the Slack workspace should you get stuck at any point - they and the team will be here to support you throughout the programme.

 Once selected, and having completed your application, we will then match you with an appropriate mentee based on industry experience, functional skills, personal style and any other factors that may matter to them.